Raja Krishnamoorthi: Caucus memberships

+2026 U.S. Senate campaign

+On May 7, 2025, Krishnamoorthi announced that he would run for the United States Senate seat being vacated by Dick Durbin in the 2026 election.

 Electoral history

 Personal life

-Krishnamoorthi's wife Priya is a doctor.
+Krishnamoorthi is a practicing Hindu and is married to Priya, who is a doctor.
 They live in Schaumburg, Illinois, with their three children.

 In January 2017, Krishnamoorthi, a lifelong Chicago Cubs fan, and his elder son attended the Cubs' official White House commemoration of their World Series victory.